windwp/nvim-autopairs/doc/endwise.md

 #Endwise (experiment)

+** warning** you endwise base on treesitter is not always correct. treesitter group all error node with parent node so we can't find a perfect solution for this.

-I don't have time to add rule for all language. so you can create your rule and make a PR.
+I don't have time to add rule for all language.
+You can create your rule and make a PR.
 Thank

-read docs in readme.md about rules first.

-and install TSPlayground
+read docs in readme.md about rules first. and install TSPlayground

 ``` lua